Getting Started With The First Five Puzzles

 Solution: The number six is divisible by 1, 2, 3, and 6.
 Remove 6 from that group because it's the original number, and you're left with 1, 2, and 3, which add up to 6.
 The solution is 6.

 Weekly Puzzle #33 – Black & White Balls:

 Goal: Determine the number of white balls in the square.

-Professor Layton and the Unwound Future Puzzle Walkthrough
+This post is part of the series: Professor Layton and the Unwound Future Puzzle Walkthrough

 - Professor Layton And The Unwound Future Puzzle Walkthrough Part 4